killeratnight/OwnEstate/README.md

 #OwnEstate
-A Bukkit plugin designed for players to own land based on chunks on a bukkit server, it allows for creation of different player created estates to which they can invite friends into.
+A Spigot plugin designed for players to own land based on chunks on a Spigot server, it allows for creation of different player created estates to which they can invite friends into.

 ##Planned Features:
 * Player owned Chunk protected Estates.